SixLabors/docs/articles/ImageSharp/GettingStarted.md

 If you want to do image processing work, make sure you are `using` this namespace in your code!

 ### Performance
 Achieving near to native performance is a major goal of the SixLabors team; we are constantly working on improvements.
 If you are running on RyuJIT, common use cases are "only" 1-3 times slower than with GDI+ (aka. `System.Drawing` on Windows).
-If performance gap reported by your benchmarks is significantly larger, it can be a sign that essential SIMD optimizations are not utilized.
+If the performance gap reported by your benchmarks is significantly larger, it can be a sign that essential SIMD optimizations are not utilized.

 - Check the value of [`Vector.IsHardwareAccelerated`](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.vector.ishardwareaccelerated?view=netcore-2.1&viewFallbackFrom=netstandard-2.0#System_Numerics_Vector_IsHardwareAccelerated).
 If the output is false, it means there is no SIMD support in your runtime!
 - Make sure your code runs on 64bit!
 Older .NET Framework versions are using the legacy runtime on 32 bits, with no built-in SIMD support.